Employer Sponsored Visas − Frequently Asked Questions

 If you would like National Visas to discuss the employer sponsored visa program (including costs, processing times and payment options) with your employer before proceeding, please ask your employer to register on our website here.

 Registration is free, and takes approximately 3 minutes.
-Once your employer registers one of our registered migration agents will then call them to discuss your situation.
+Once your employer registers they can book a free 15 minute phone or skype consultation so one of our registered migration agents can discuss your situation with them.

 This is a very good question, and a surprisingly complex one.
 One of the main problems visa applicants face is in understanding how the Australian government classifies different occupations and how each occupation has different 'skill' requirements.
-Sometimes the process is even more complex when there are mandatory skills assessments or mandatory English language requirements.
+Sometimes the process is even more complex when there are mandatory skills assessments or mandatory English language requirements for certain occupations.

 Classifying your occupation correctly can make all the difference to the outcome of your application.
 Knowing which visa to apply for can also be critically important because the requirements are different depending on the visa type.

-For example, if you are a Carpenter from the UK, you will not need a formal skills assessment for an employer sponsored 457 visa.
-It may then be possible to apply for a permanent employer sponsored visa after 2 years on a 457 without ever having to obtain a formal skills assessment.
-However, if the same UK Carpenter applies directly for skilled migration or a permanent employer sponsored visa, then you will need a formal skills assessment.
+For example, if you are a Carpenter from the UK, you will not need a formal skills assessment for an employer sponsored visa.
+It may then be possible to apply for a permanent employer sponsored visa after 3 years on the temporary visa without ever having to obtain a formal skills assessment.
+However, if the same UK Carpenter applies directly for skilled migration or a non-regional permanent employer sponsored visa, then you will need a formal skills assessment.

 To extend this example, you may find that the same UK Carpenter may need state government sponsorship to meet the requirements for skilled migration but that the occupation 'Carpenter' is not being sponsored by any states.
 However, it may be possible to obtain a skills assessment for the closely related occupation 'Carpenter and Joiner' which is being sponsored by several states which would then allow you to apply for skilled migration.